 - If the task fails to pass the precheck, you can click the icon next to each failed item to view details.
 Troubleshoot the issues based on the causes and run a precheck again.

 - Close the Precheck dialog box after the following message is displayed: The precheck is passed.

 What to do next

 After the change tracking task is configured, DTS performs initial change tracking, which takes about 1 minute.
-After initial change tracking, you can perform the following operations:
+After initial change tracking is completed, you can perform the following operations: